By Bret Piatt

 For a lot of us, when we hear the term “Internet of Things” (IoT) we think about the connected camera in our house, but as we will explore with James Brehm, IoT is more complex than that.

 James did not start out in technology, but through a business transformation to digital.
 It was that experience that got him hooked on technology.
 He then went to Gateway, Rackspace and Frost and Sullivan before going out on his own.

 In the show we talk about the difference between the Internet of Things and Industrial Control Systems and how ultimately they are converging.
 I give an example of how a rancher used small routers to monitor breaks in their fence and James contrasts that with the former wireline of railroads and cctv.

-We then go deeper into the multitude of devices and systems that are part of IoT like delivery trucks, medical devices like sleep apnea machines.
+We then go deeper into the multitude of devices and systems that are part of IoT, like delivery trucks and medical devices like sleep apnea machines.
 Think about all of the different devices you use and what is and what could be connected.
 What does the growth rate look like?
 It’s big and going to be huge and spiraling out of control.
-Right now it’s about 7 billion devices.
-In 4-5 years it could be about 20 billion, another firm estimates it in the trillions.
+Right now it’s about seven billion devices.
+In four or five years, it could be about 20 billion, but other firms estimate it in the trillions.